Future calls for proposals within the programme

-The national programme on Applied welfare research spans a ten-year perspective, giving Forte a unique opportunity for long-term, strategic planning of calls for proposals and types of funding within the programme.
-Forte has drawn up a plan for calls for proposals and types of funding for 2020–2022.
+The national programme on Applied Welfare Research started in 2017 and spans a ten-year perspective, giving Forte a unique opportunity for long-term, strategic planning of calls for proposals and types of funding within the programme.
+The current plan for calls includes calls where the start of the project is planned for 2025.

 This plan is in draft form and may be modified, e.g. in the event of changes to the programme’s budget.

-General criteria for applying for grants within the programme are that the research is relevant and applicable to social services and to users and that the research is conducted in close collaboration with practice and relevant actors in the field.
+The starting point for all calls is the programme’s strategic research agenda and the eight priority research areas presented in it.
+General requirements for applying for grants within the program are that the research is relevant to and applicable to the social services’ areas of activity and to users, and that the research takes place in collaboration with prectice and other relevant actors in the field.

 Types of grant in brief